-Bieber strikes out 14 as Indians blank Royals 2-0 in opener
+Dealing ace: Bieber strikes out 14 as Indians win opener 2-0

 TRAINING ROOM

-Royals: Third baseman Hunter Dozier remains sidelined after testing positive for the coronavirus earlier this week.
+Royals: 3B Hunter Dozier remains sidelined after testing positive for the coronavirus earlier this week.
 The 28-year-old hit 26 homers and drove in 84 runs last season.

 Indians: OF Tyler Naquin has been slowed by a hairline toe fracture, which he sustained fouling a ball off his foot in Monday’s exhibition against Pittsburgh.